 Migraine symptoms can last from a few hours to several days.

 Dr. Srini works closely with you to accurately diagnose your specific headache pain.
 To reach a diagnosis, he typically performs a comprehensive physical exam, reviews images like MRIs and X-rays, and discusses your personal and medical history.

 Based on the diagnosis, Dr. Srini creates a pain management strategy to relieve your symptoms.
 This approach might include:

-Dr. Arora also makes lifestyle recommendations to avoid specific headache triggers, including dietary changes, exercise regimens, posture changes, and stress-relieving activities.
+Dr. Srini also makes lifestyle recommendations to avoid specific headache triggers, including dietary changes, exercise regimens, posture changes, and stress-relieving activities.